amitjoy/amitjoy.github.com/_posts/2016-02-02-Cloning-to Copy-Objects.md

 ### Problem

-Now, if we make our identifier property constant, then the clone method will report an error as it wouldn't be able to reassign value to a constant.
+Now, if we make our identifier property constant, then the clone method will report a compilation error as it wouldn't be able to reassign a value to a constant.

 {% highlight java %}
 public class Result implements Cloneable {